Pratap Jena: Early life and education

 Jena was born on June 3, 1966, in Cuttack, Odisha, to Shri Dushasan Jena and Smt.
 Saraswati Jena.
 He completed his schooling at Secondary Board High School in Cuttack.
-Then he pursued higher education at Ravenshaw University where he earned a Bachelor of Science (B.Sc.) and a Master of Science (M.Sc.) in Mathematics.
-He later obtained a Bachelor of Laws (L.L.B.) from Madhusudan Law College, Cuttack and also completed a Post Graduate Diploma in Management (PGDM) from Cuttack.
+Then he pursued higher education at Ravenshaw University, where he earned a Bachelor of Science (B.Sc.) and a Master of Science (M.Sc.) in mathematics.
+He later obtained a Bachelor of Laws (L.L.B.) from Madhusudan Law College, Cuttack, and also completed a Post Graduate Diploma in Management (PGDM) from Cuttack.

 Political career

 Student politics

 Jena entered student politics in 1985 making his debut as the secretary of the Science Society of Ravenshaw College.
-He was elected as president of the students’ union of Madhusudan Law College, Cuttack in 1990–91.
-He was the president of State Chhatra Janata Dal (student's wing of Janata Dal) from 1992 to 2002, having been appointed to the position by Late Biju Patnaik.
+He was elected as president of the students’ union of Madhusudan Law College, Cuttack ,in 1990–91.
+He was the president of State Chhatra Janata Dal (student's wing of Janata Dal) from 1992 to 2002, having been appointed to the position by Lthe lte Biju Patnaik.